Konsolkongen/Arduino-SNES-controller-on-GameCube/README.md

 # Features
 * Switch between D-pad and analog mapping
-* Two different button layouts
+* Three different button layouts
 * Can save current settings to be automatically re-enabled on power on

 Press and hold Select, L and R together with the button of choice for about one second to set the current mode.
 D-pad assignment and button layouts can be set individually.